 “Hi Mark, I recently checked out your article on cold calling (which I loved by the way) and thought you might find this of interest.
 My name is James and…”

-The latter has clearly been given more thought.
+The second example has clearly been given more thought.
 Make your prospects feel like you already understand them before jumping into your pitch to make a strong first impression.

 While we have plenty of cold calling scripts for you to take inspiration from, it’s good to use a proven structure to build your own.
 Here’s one we advocate here at Pipedrive: